 Sarah Stremming is a dog trainer, a dog agility and obedience competitor, and a dog behavior consultant.
 Her credentials include a bachelors of science degree in psychology from Colorado State University, and more than a decade in the field of dog training and behavior.
 Her special interest area is problem solving for performance dogs.
 She is committed to education and growth in the field of dog training and attends the innovative training conference, Clicker Expo, every year.
+She coaches teams online, travels to teach internationally, and is a faculty member at Fenzi Dog Sports Academy.
 She feels that her informal education in dog training and dog sports is best explained through her competition dogs.
 Read their stories below.

 MACH Kelso UD (OTCH pointed)

 March 7, 2001—May 1, 2015